History of AEK Athens F.C.: 2007–08 season

 The season started with great expectations for AEK, as they signed Rodolfo Arruabarrena, Brazilian legend Rivaldo, Jürgen Macho, Tam Nsaliwa and Ismael Blanco.
 On the other hand, great departures took place with Dionysis Chiotis, Vangelis Moras, Bruno Cirillo, Vladan Ivić and Vasilios Lakis leaving the club.

-For the Champions League third qualifying round, AEK were drawn with Sevilla and were eliminated losing.
-AEK continued in the UEFA Cup and were drawn against Red Bull Salzburg and were qualified to the group stage.
+In the Champions League third qualifying round, AEK were drawn with Sevilla and were eliminated.
+AEK continued in the UEFA Cup and were drawn against Red Bull Salzburg and qualified to the group stage.
 They were placed alongside Villarreal, Fiorentina, Mladá Boleslav and Elfsborg, finishing third in the group.

-Nevertheless, AEK started the season well and were in the claiming of the league.
-On 3 February, Olympiacos lost to Apollon Kalamarias with 1–0, with the player of Apollon, Roman Wallner having an irregular participation, with the red and whites filing an objection for the match.
+Nevertheless, AEK started the season well and were in contention for the league title.
+On 3 February, Olympiacos lost to Apollon Kalamarias with 1–0, with the player of Apollon, Roman Wallner having been fielded an ineligible, with the red and whites filing an objection for the match.
 In the Cup, AEK were eliminated by Skoda Xanthi, which resulted in the sacking of Serra Ferrer.
+The assistant of Ferrer, Nikos Kostenoglou replaced him as a caretaker.